thiswillbeyourgithub/Clozolkor/README.md

 ## File description
-* BlueScreenMagick_files : he started it all
+* BlueGreenMagick_files : he started it all
 * latest_version : the one I'm using, tried and tested
 * in progress : very bad coding and testing, don't go there it's a shame